Myrtle Wilson quotes represent the dependent role of women in the 1920s.

 Myrtle Wilson is a prominent character in “The Great Gatsby.”
 As depicted, she is a woman in her middle thirties with a sensual aura.
 Despite being stout, she possesses an overwhelming vitality that speaks volumes about her character.

-Myrtle is married to George Wilson, a man she deems unsophisticated and unknowing about the simple realities of life.
+Myrtle is married to George Wilson, whom she considers unsophisticated and unknowing of the simple realities of life.

-This judgment shines a spotlight on her aspiration to a certain social elevation and refinement that her marital life seems not to provide.
+This judgment spotlights her aspiration to a certain social elevation and refinement that her marital life does not seem to provide.

 Myrtle’s relationship with Tom Buchanan reveals her desire for a more opulent lifestyle than her current circumstances.
 This relationship is her means of transcending the limitations of her life.